rdsaunders/thegreateststory/content/get-started.md

 * **Review it**: Someone talks through the cards on the storyline to give a quick recap.
 * **Watch it**: We really love these God’s Story videos by Crossroads Kids’ Club, and we’re grateful we can share them via YouTube.
-* **Read it**: There’s a short Bible reading on the web page.
-We encourage you to find it in a hard copy of the Bible too.
+* **Read it**: There’s a short Bible reading on the web page; we encourage you to find it in a hard copy of the Bible too.
 * **Quiz it**: Talk through the questions on the web page.
 (Probably best if an adult leads this bit).
 The first question is a warm-up.
 Some questions are fact-finding, and others are more applied.
 Sentences in bold give further information.
 'Quiz It' should take about 7 mins, so keep it moving!
 * **Pray it:** Take a moment to be still and read the prayer. **Pray It+** gives suggestions for more open prayer as a family.
 * **Do it:** This final suggestion gives a punchy and practical application.